Afghanistan: First flight from Taliban-controlled Kabul lands in Doha | DW | 09.09.2021

-Americans and dozens on a Qatar Airways flight from Taliban-controlled Kabul landed in Doha landed on Thursday, the first time a civilian international flight departed the Kabul airport since the US withdrawal from Afghanistan last month.
+More than 100 passengers, including citizens of the United States and several other Western nations, on a Qatar Airways flight from Taliban-controlled Kabul landed in Doha on Thursday.
+It was the first time a civilian, international flight departed the Kabul airport since the US withdrawal from Afghanistan last month.

 "We managed to fly the first plane with passengers just an hour ago," Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani said, thanking the Taliban for helping reopen the airport.